Richard Bridgeman, 7th Earl of Bradford: Background and education

 Bradford is the son of Gerald Bridgeman, 6th Earl of Bradford, and Mary Willoughby Montgomery.
-He was educated at St. Ronan's School, Hawkhurst, and Harrow School, just outside London, and Trinity College, Cambridge, where he graduated with a Bachelor of Arts in 1969 and a Master of Arts in 1973.
+He was educated at St Ronan's School in Hawkhurst, Kent; Harrow School, just outside London; and Trinity College, Cambridge, where he graduated with a Bachelor of Arts in 1969 and a Master of Arts in 1973.
 He succeeded to his father's title in 1981.

 Career

-In 1979, Bradford opened Porters English Restaurant in London's Covent Garden.
+In 1979, Bradford opened Porters English Restaurant in Covent Garden, London.
 He later opened the Covent Garden Grill next door.
-In January 2015 the restaurants closed as the landlord would not extend the lease and Bradford moved his business to Hertfordshire, where he opened Porters Restaurant in Berkhamsted.
+In January 2015, the restaurants closed as the landlord would not extend the lease and Bradford moved his business to Hertfordshire, where he opened Porters Restaurant in Berkhamsted.
 The restaurant closed on 30 September 2018.

-From 1986 to 1999 he was Chairman of Weston Park Enterprises.
+From 1986 to 1999, he was the chairman of Weston Park Enterprises.
 Because the 6th Earl left the family with large death duties, Bradford gifted his home Weston Park and 1,000 acres to the nation in 1986, with the support of the National Heritage Memorial Fund, to the Weston Park Foundation.

-As of 1998, he is Chairman of VIP Internet Ltd, a website design company, which also operates its own websites, such as Stately-Homes.com, now sold, and A-London-Guide.com.

-In the 2001 general election, he was a candidate for parliament in the House of Commons, running as a candidate for the UK Independence Party, obtaining 5.2% support (2,315 votes) in Stafford, losing to David Kidney, but achieving the 4th best result for the party.
-He ran again for UKIP in the European Elections for the West Midlands region in 2004, coming eighth, seven candidates were elected.
-In May 2012 he stood unsuccessfully for the party in a by election in the Hyde Park ward of Westminster City Council, with the support of celebrity nightclub-owner Peter Stringfellow.
+Bradford stood for the UK Independence Party (UKIP) at the 2001 general election in the constituency of Stafford.
+He received 2,315 votes (5.2%), losing to David Kidney, but achieving the fourth-best result for UKIP.
+He stood for UKIP again at the 2004 European Parliament election for West Midlands in 2004, coming eighth; seven candidates were elected.
+In May 2012, he stood unsuccessfully for UKIP in a by-election in the Hyde Park ward of Westminster City Council, with the support of the celebrity nightclub-owner Peter Stringfellow.

 Lord Bradford is an active campaigner against the sale of false titles of nobility.
 Bradford has alleged that he has been subjected to an online smear campaign in retaliation for his campaign, with unfavourable reviews being posted on TripAdvisor and the appearance of fraudulent review websites.

 Family

-On 15 September 1979, he married Joanne Elizabeth Miller, elder daughter of Mayfair bookmaker Benjamin Miller.
+On 15 September 1979, he married Joanne Elizabeth Miller, elder daughter of Benjamin Miller, a Mayfair bookmaker.
 They divorced in 2006.
-They have four children.
+They have four children: